NevynIt/SpecView/README.md

 - `axes`: axes_object
 - `coordspace`: array interface over the original domain
 - `samplespace`: array interface over the sampled domain - alias of coordspace if not sampled
+- `dtype`: the data type returned as values

 Methods:
 - `to_index(coords)`